Group Respite Grant Program (GRGP)

 All approved applicants must complete the GRGP Grant Report no later than 30 days after the event(s).

-Examples of Past GRGP Recipients
+Examples of Past Grantees

 Appeals: RCAW’s board of directors will review GRGP applicants’ disputes if they have been denied a grant application and provide resolution requirements for RCAW.
 Anyone who wishes to file an appeal must use the Grant Denial Appeal Form.